Vegan Stuffed Mushrooms

 Prep the mushrooms

-Step 1 – Preheat your oven to 375° F (190° C) Wash your mushrooms well by rubbing off the dirt and running them under some water.
+Step 1 – Preheat your oven to 375°F (190 °C).
+Wash your mushrooms well by rubbing off any dirt and rinsing them under water.
 Don’t soak or submerge your mushrooms.
 Cut off the brown spot at the end of the stems and discard.

-Step 2 – Use a spoon to scoop out the stem and gills out of the mushrooms and save what you scrape out then chop the stems and gills into very small pieces.
+Step 2 – Use a spoon to scoop out the stems and gills from the mushrooms, and save what you scrape out.
+Then, chop the stems and gills into very small pieces.
 (Chop up any broken or ugly mushrooms too until you have 1 cup of finely chopped mushroom pieces.)

-Step 3 – Place the hollowed-out mushrooms on a baking sheet lined with a piece of parchment paper (or oil).
-Spay both sides of the mushrooms with a light coating of spray oil.
+Step 3 – Place the hollowed-out mushrooms on a baking sheet lined with parchment paper (or oil).
+Spray both sides of the mushrooms with a light coating of spray oil.

 Make the mushroom filling

-Step 4 – Saute the chopped mushrooms in 1 tablespoon of vegan butter (or oil) with 1/8 teaspoon salt for about 5 minutes over medium-low heat until they are soft and release their juices.
+Step 4 – Saute the chopped mushrooms in 1 tablespoon of vegan butter (or oil) with 1/8 teaspoon of salt over medium-low heat for about 5 minutes, until they are soft and release their juices.

-Step 6 – Sprinkle in the TVP, stir well, and cover for 5 minutes to let it absorb some of the liquid.
+Step 6 – Sprinkle in the TVP, stir well, then cover and let it absorb some of the liquid for 5 minutes.

-Step 7 – Add breadcrumbs, vegan cheese, and finely chopped parsley, stir and cover again for 5 more minutes to let the cheese melt a little.
+Step 7 – Add breadcrumbs, vegan cheese, and finely chopped parsley; stir, then cover again for 5 more minutes to let the cheese melt a little.

 Stuff and bake the mushrooms